jakpat2/Pulse/README.md

 ---

 ## 🕒 Adjusting Sync (Offset)
-If the lyrics are consistently too fast or too slow for your specific player, you can adjust the timing directly in the OBS URL without changing any code.

-Simply add `?offset=VALUE` to the end of your URL in the Browser Source:
+If the lyrics are consistently too fast or too slow, add `?offset=VALUE` to the end of your URL in the Browser Source:
 * **To delay lyrics:** `.../?offset=2.5`
 * **To speed them up:** `.../?offset=0.5`
 *(Default is 1.3)*